 PEP is intended for emergency situations.
 It is not meant for regular use by people who may be exposed to HIV frequently.
-Another HIV prevention method, called pre-exposure prophylaxis or PrEP, is when people at high risk for HIV take an ARV medicine daily to prevent getting HIV.
+Another HIV prevention method, called pre-exposure prophylaxis or PrEP, is when people at high risk for HIV take a specific HIV medicine daily to prevent getting HIV.
 For more information on PrEP, see the AIDSinfo fact sheet on Pre-Exposure Prophylaxis (PrEP).

 If you think you were exposed to HIV, immediately contact your health care provider or go to an emergency room, urgent care clinic, or local HIV clinic right away.
 You will have an HIV test and other tests done.
 Your health care provider or emergency room doctor will help to decide whether you should receive PEP.

 PEP should be started as soon as possible to be effective and always within 72 hours (3 days) after a possible exposure to HIV.
-Research has shown that PEP has little or no effect in preventing HIV infection if it’s started later than 72 hours after an exposure to HIV.
+According to research, PEP will most likely not prevent HIV infection if it is taken 72 hours after a person is exposed to HIV.